A new integral representation for the Riemann Zeta function: A new representation

 \section{A new representation}

-The trick to obtain this new representation lies in rewriting a general term of Eq.~(\ref{z2}) in an integral form and then taking the sum over $n$ inside the integral sign.
+We obtain this representation by rewriting a general term of Eq.~(\ref{z2}) in an integral form and then taking the sum over $n$ inside the integral sign.
 We start with Eq.~(\ref{z2}).
-We will first work with a special case of $s=1/2+\i b$.
+We will first work with a special case of $s=1/2+$i$b$.
 In the end, we will use analytical continuation to obtain the result for any $0<\operatorname{Re}[s]<2$.
-For $s=1/2+\i b$ we have from Eq.~(\ref{z2}),
+For $s=1/2+\text{i}b$ we have from Eq.~(\ref{z2}),

 At this point, we cannot proceeed any further as the summation over $n$ cannot be performed in a straightforward way.
-We have to re-express the term $n^{-\i b}/\sqrt{n}$ in Eq.~(\ref{half}) so that the summation over $n$ can be carried out.
-To this end, we would like to have an integral involving the dummy index $x$ and the parameters $n$ and $b$ such that this integral is equal to $n^{-\i b}/\sqrt{n}$ apart from some factors independent of $n$.
+We have to re-express the term $n^{-\text{i}b}/\sqrt{n}$ in Eq.~(\ref{half}) so that the summation over $n$ can be carried out.
+To this end, we would like to have an integral involving the dummy index $x$ and the parameters $n$ and $b$ such that this integral is equal to $n^{-\text{i}b}/\sqrt{n}$ apart from some factors independent of $n$.
 To achieve such an integral, we can try the complex residue theorem.
 It dictates that the denominator should have a form of $x^{2}+n$ or $x^{4}+n^{2}$ because then the residues would give rise to terms having $\sqrt{n}$.
 One can go ahead and try it with $x^{2}+n$, but that leads to difficulties in the series summation later on.
 So, let us try with $x^{4}+n^{2}$, which does lead to a sensible series.
 To get rid of some other unwanted terms that would arise out of the presence of residues, we consider the integral

-This integral has been chosen in the hope that when $x^{2}$ gets substituted by $\sqrt{n}$, then the $x^{2}$ in the numerator will be cancelled by a term arising in the denominator and the $x^{-2\i b}$ would give rise to $n^{-\i b}$.
+This integral has been chosen such that when $x^{2}$ is substituted by $\sqrt{n}$, then the $x^{2}$ in the numerator will be cancelled by a term arising in the denominator and the $x^{-2\text{i}b}$ would give rise to $n^{-\text{i}b}$.
 Finally a term of $\sqrt{n}$ would arise as a result of the other residue.
-The integral in Eq.~(\cite{int1}) can be easily evaluated using the complex residue theorem by choosing an appropriate contour.
+The integral in Eq.~(\ref{int1}) can be easily evaluated using the complex residue theorem by choosing an appropriate contour.
 Even though we have assumed $b$ to be real when writing the integral in Eq.~(\ref{int1}), it turns out that the integral is defined for all $b$ in the range of $-3/2<\operatorname{Im}\left[ b\right] <1/2$.
-One can carry out the integral eaisly using MATHEMATICA and the answer is
+The integral can be performed to yield

 Combining Eq.~(\ref{half}) and (\ref{int1}) we obtain

 The transformation above has led to a form where the summation over $n$ can now be performed using well known results.
 We can interchange the summation and integration and use the summation formula,